 4. Take quotas into account

-Think of quotas- if you have a song in French, you’ll have a better chance of getting it onto the French radio!
+Think of quotas- if you have a song in the language of your country, you’ll have a better chance of getting it onto national radios!
 Yes, it’s true.
 It’s a criteria you have to take into serious consideration if you want your song to be played on the radio.
-There’s a quota imposed by the CSA which is designed to protect French-language songs from the invasion of Anglo-Saxon pop songs that are flooding the airwaves.
+For example in France there’s a quota imposed by the CSA which is designed to protect French-language songs from the invasion of Anglo-Saxon pop songs that are flooding the airwaves.

 The law of February 1, 1994 requires private radio stations to broadcast, since January 1, 1996, at significant listening hours, 40% of French songs, at least half of which must come from new talent or new productions […].